notchuaz/culvert-bot/README.md

 ### Public Commands
 * `/saga [name]` -> Returns a generated graph and history of culvert scores for the specified member.
 The scores are sorted from most recent to earliest.
 * `/saga [date]` -> Returns the logged culvert scores on a specified date sorted from highest to lowest.
+Shows the total score logged on that date.
 * `/saga [class]` -> Returns the most recent culvert scores logged for a specific class.